-Options are leveraged financial instruments deriving their value from an underlying security.
+Options are leveraged financial instruments that derive their value from an underlying security.
 The underlying in an options contract is the security or asset from which the option derives its value.
-The main components of an options contract are the:

 - Strike Price

 The contract's strike price relative to the underlying security's price is the intrinsic value.
 Time remaining until expiration and volatility are the main factors of an option's extrinsic value.

 The Options Handbook discusses options basics, options pricing, settlement, and exercise and assignment.